OPEC+ panel to hold informal online talks on Saturday

 But with demand for fuel weakening because of a second wave of the pandemic, OPEC+ has been considering delaying the increase or even making further cuts.

+Doing so would improve Nigeria’s compliance.
+Three out of OPEC’s six secondary sources count the stream as crude, with the rest considering it a condensate.

+In response, Algeria, which currently holds the OPEC presidency, said any attempt to change oil production quotas could lead to oil market collapse.

-Reporting by Vladimir Soldatkin in Moscow and Rania El Gamal in Dubai; Editing by Kirsten Donovan and David Evans
+Additional reporting by Felix Onuah in Abuja and Ahmad Ghaddar in London; Editing by Kirsten Donovan, David Evans and Louise Heavens

 Our Standards: The Thomson Reuters Trust Principles.